 You know what they say – ‘every day’s a school day’ and anywhere can be a classroom.
 Children (and adults) are learning every single day, and at times they are having so much fun, they don’t even realise that they are being educated.
 So with ideas for teachers and parents, here are some Interesting Ways To Educate Children Outside Of the Classroom.

-PE & Sports Day not only exercise the bodies but also teach children a variety of life lessons and skills including
+Getting kids involved in sports means more than just physical exercise.
+It’s not only exercise for bodies but also teaches children a variety of life lessons and skills including

 - how to work together in a team